10 Tips for Staying Healthy During a Twin Pregnancy

 Having twins is a surprise that most parents are caught off guard by.
-Carrying more than one baby automatically puts you in the category of a high-risk pregnancy.
+Carrying more than one baby increases your chances of a high-risk pregnancy.
 The high risk here isn’t necessarily something to worry about; it just means the doctors will closely follow your pregnancy.
 If you are carrying twins, here are a few tips for a healthy twin pregnancy that you’ll find helpful.

-How to Take Care of Twin Pregnancy – 10 Best Tips
+How to Take Care of a Twin Pregnancy – 10 Best Tips

-Of course, the sudden news of twins by the doctor has shocked you.
+Of course, the sudden news of twins by the doctor may have shocked you.
 You don’t know whether to be delighted or to worry.
-But what you must remember is that you have to deal with it, happily or by being worried.
-So, deal with it happily, here’s how.
-Below are some of the tips you can try to deal twin pregnancy:
+But what you must remember is that you have to take certain precautions and care tips.
+Below are some of the tips to care for yourself and your children during a twin pregnancy:

 1. Eat Healthy and Eat for Three

 The expression eating for two holds good for singleton pregnancies and the only extra energy needed is about 300 calories a day for a healthy baby.
 But, when you’re expecting twins, your calorie needs go up to 600 calories per day.
 That doesn’t mean eating junk food; focus on getting 5 to 7 servings of fruits and veggies a day.
 Lean protein is also good to maintain your sugar levels and avoid hypoglycemia.
 Prenatal vitamins along with 1mg of folic acid and iron supplements are recommended for all twin pregnancies.
 A weight gain of 16 to 26 kilos is normal for a mother with normal BMI.